VIDEO | Suspect in Cummings' disappearance moments after abandoning car of missing mother

-The interviews of two people who interacted with Jennifer Sybert the day Joleen Cummings went missing have been released by the State Attorney's Office.
+The interviews of two people who interacted with Kimberly Kessler the day Joleen Cummings went missing have been released by the State Attorney's Office.

-Jennifer Sybert, also known as Kimberly Kessler, is the main suspect in the death and disappearance of a Nassau County mother named Joleen Cummings who disappeared on Mother's Day.
+Kimberly Kessler, also known as Jennifer Sybert, is the main suspect in the death and disappearance of a Nassau County mother named Joleen Cummings who disappeared on Mother's Day.

-One of the witnesses interviewed by police, a Gate gas station employee, said Jennifer Sybert asked him to call her cab.
+One of the witnesses interviewed by police, a Gate gas station employee, said Kimberly Kessler asked him to call her cab.
 This was after surveillance video shows a vehicle, which matches the description of missing mother Joleen Cummings' car, being left in a Home Depot parking lot nearby.

-In a written statement, the employee described Sybert as "irritable," and said she came up and said she was anxious about wanting a taxi.
-The witness said Sybert explained she was with her friends and one of her ex's had approached them and "that it was not good."
+In a written statement, the employee described Kessler as "irritable," and said she came up and said she was anxious about wanting a taxi.
+The witness said Kessler explained she was with her friends and one of her ex's had approached them and "that it was not good."

 He did note that she had a red mark under her left eye on her cheekbone where it looked like someone had "grabbed her."

-The cab driver also described her as "irritable" and said that Sybert asked if he was a born-again Christian, to which he answered "yes."
+The cab driver also described her as "irritable" and said that Kessler asked if he was a born-again Christian, to which he answered "yes."

-Jennifer Sybert has been charged with grand theft after Cummings' car was found in a Home Depot parking lot.
-The Nassau County Sheriff's Office believes that Sybert was the last person to see Cummings alive.
+Kimberly Kessler has been charged with grand theft after Cummings' car was found in a Home Depot parking lot.
+The Nassau County Sheriff's Office believes that Kessler was the last person to see Cummings alive.

 READ MORE| 'There's a reason they're trying to hide': Expert analyzes why Kim Kessler had so many fake names

-Sybert has been known under many aliases.
-In an exclusive interview with an ex-boyfriend and the father of her child, the details known Sybert by a different name more than 20 years ago.
+Kessler has been known under many aliases.
+In an exclusive interview with an ex-boyfriend and the father of her child, the details known Kessler by a different name more than 20 years ago.

 READ MORE | Ex-partner of suspect in Joleen Cummings disappearance case says deceptions, lies began decades ago